 Never spread it about like marmalade.” ― Noël Coward

 Its Citrus month and we have a very special event highlighting these seasonal fruits:

 Slow Food is sending Rex Union marmalade to Italy, to the largest food show in the world.
 The South African team will showcase this rare product and from our experience we know the Italians LOVE the flavour of the product.
 Although we have taken tasting stock to previous events we have never had stock to sell - this is a first!

 Join us for this wonderful day in the country, wandering between the cirtus trees, picking the fruit and tucking into a hearty rustic lunch.

 Rex Union Picking

-Where: Dunedin Farm - opposite the entrance to Hunters Rest Hotel (16km before Rustenburg on the R24 from Magaliesburg.)
+Where: Lemoenfontein Farm (was Dunedin Farm) - opposite the entrance to Hunters Rest Hotel (16km before Rustenburg on the R24 from Magaliesburg.)

 George Wellington Rex III, the grandson of the more famous George Rex of Knysna,was said to have been the illegitimate son of King George III of Britain.